Embraer Legacy 450/500 and Praetor 500/600: Praetor 500/600

 European and US certification were secured by May.

 The first delivery, to a European customer, happened on 28 June 2019.

 The Praetor 500 received its Brazilian type certificate in August, achieving a 3,340 nautical miles (6,186 km) range, 466 kn high-speed cruise, a takeoff within 4,222 ft (1,287 m) and a landing within 2,086 ft (636 m).

 This was followed by the EASA and FAA approval by the end of September.

-On 23 December, the first was delivered to fractional operator Flexjet, two months after signing for 64 jets, including Praetor 500/600s and light Phenom 300Es.
+On 1st July 2019 the first Praetor 600 was delivered to the Maltese operator Luxwing.
+In December deliveries to Flexjet started two months after signing for 64 jets, including Praetor 500/600s and Phenom 300Es.

-In 2022, the equipped price of the Praetor 500 was $17.995M, and $21.495M for the 600.
+In 2023, the equipped price of the Praetor 500 was $18.995M, and $21.995M for the 600.

 Design

 They are low wing, T-tail airplanes with cabin pressurization, powered by two rear mounted turbofans.
 The landing gear is fully retractable and designed to be operated on paved runways only.
 The glass cockpit includes four multi-function displays.
 The operation is made through a flight management system with autopilot, autothrottle and closed-loop control and monitoring of flight controls Fly-By-Wire.
 The aircraft are certified for Day, Night, VFR and IFR flights, and are approved for reduced vertical separation minima (RVSM) airspace and flight into known icing conditions, extended flight over water, Category II ILS, operations at high altitude airports up to 13800 ft and steep approach operations.

 Embraer offers an enhanced flight vision system constituted by the Rockwell Collins HGS-3500 Head-up display combined with the EVS-3000 Infrared camera, permitting a decision altitude necessitating visual references of 100 ft above touchdown at a projected price of $515,000.
 Federal Aviation Administration's draft AC 20-167A further proposes a descent below 100 ft if the required visual references can be observed using the EFVS, similar to Cat II and III approaches with limited instrument landing systems in many small airports.